-Agent Skills: Escalation Brief
+Agent Skills: escalation-brief

 Prepare structured escalation packages for engineering, product, security, or leadership with reproduction steps, business impact, and full context.
 Activate when a support issue needs to go beyond the support team, when writing an escalation document, when evaluating whether a problem warrants escalation, or when tracking follow-through after handing off an issue.